VCU-Soft-Functional-Materials-Lab/Peel-Trace-Evaluation-for-Soft-Substrates/CONTRIBUTING.md

 - the notebook imports the correct backend file;
 - output files are generated correctly;
 - output-consistency audit passes;
-- README version matches the notebook/backend version;
+- README version and release notes match the notebook/backend version;
 - `CHANGELOG.md` is updated.

-For the full pre-merge and release checklist, see [`docs/RELEASE_CHECKLIST.md`](docs/RELEASE_CHECKLIST.md).
+For the full pre-merge and release checklist, see [`RELEASE_CHECKLIST.md`](RELEASE_CHECKLIST.md).

 ## 6. Modified or recovery profiles